Andrea is a film scholar who obtained his Masters in Research of Film (Mres) at Edge Hill University by analysing the music biopic genre.

 How to Open Your Film With the Perfect Soundtrack

 The tone of the film’s exposition takes a divisive switch from piano and peaceful to forte and full of life.
-This is due to musical transition from a cappella doo-wop to the doo-wop-pop of Dion and the Belmonts.
+This is due to the musical transition from a cappella doo-wop to the doo-wop-pop of Dion and the Belmonts.
 The opening credit sequence uses ‘I Wonder Why’ as the non-diegetic soundtrack.
 There’s a certain music video-like quality to this opening credit sequence as the soundtrack parallels the mise-en-scene as like-for-like.
 Once again, the music is chosen as a temporal marker.
 However, this time it’s used more specifically to parallel the Italian-American aesthetic of the early 1960s.
 There’s a fantastic manipulation of the mise-en-scene from the song’s rhythm.
-As we hear “wop…wop…wop, wop, wop, wop, wop”, we are subjected to a fast cutting montage of mid-shots of Italian-American’s playing stick-ball.
-A ball is struck perfectly in conjunction to the sound of each “wop” that is sang.
-In cinema, this is commonly known as “Mickey-mousing”.
-The same instance happens once again but in parallel to some children leap frogging over one-another.
+As we hear “wop…wop…wop, wop, wop, wop, wop," we are subjected to a fast-cutting montage of mid-shots of Italian-Americans playing stick-ball.
+A ball is struck perfectly in conjunction with the sound of each “wop” that is sung.
+In cinema, this is commonly known as “Mickey-mousing."
+The same instance happens once again but in parallel to some children leapfrogging over one another.
 This direct link between rhythm and on-screen action emphasises the idea of community within the Bronx.
 To put it quite simply; everybody moves to the same beat.
 They are all connected.

 A Masterpiece of Music Parallelism